Braining Ch. 01byTexRiffraff©

 The song they were practicing was one that drove Brian crazy, because Dan always got the words wrong.
-Brian himself had told him the correct words a half dozen times, and he knew that several others had as well, and he still got it wrong every time.
+Brian himself had told him the correct words a dozen times, and he knew that several others had as well, and he still got it wrong every time.
 Jeez, Brian thought, it's so simple, reciting the correct lyrics to himself.
-He was shocked a moment later when Dan sang it correctly.
+He was startled a moment later when Dan sang it correctly.

 Brian noticed Carina also reacting to the correct lyrics.
 Brian thought sadly, she's becoming so pretty, but nobody will ever notice it, she dresses so primly.
 "I mean, look," he thought, "the blouse she's wearing, it could be really cute, except she has it buttoned all the way up to the collar, and the cuffs buttoned at the wrists.
 She makes it look plain, like a man's shirt.
 If she'd roll up the sleeves to her elbows, and undo a few buttons at the neck, it'd be really feminine."

-He was stunned as she casually unbuttoned the cuffs and rolled up the sleeves to the elbows, and unbuttoned three buttons in the front, showing some cleavage that probably no one even knew that she had.
+He was stunned as she casually unbuttoned the cuffs and rolled up the sleeves to the elbows, and unbuttoned three buttons in the front, showing some cleavage that probably no one even knew she had.

 OK, this was getting deep.
 First mom with the Pepsi, then dad with the cash.
 Then the band turning down, and Dan finally getting the words right.
 And now, Carina loosening her shirt.
 He glanced around the room to see if anyone else had noticed how weird things were getting, but everyone else seemed normal.